 Jack Catchpool was the key figure, the central force, the driver, coordinator, and chief pioneer of youth hostels.
 Using all his enormous skills, a wide network of allies and supporters, and his simple faith as a Quaker, he spread the idea of youth hostels throughout England and Wales to the world.

-This book, due out in the spring, looks to the early years of the Youth Hostels Association and the story of its foremost pioneer and shows how the concerns of YHA at is start are still relevant to us and youth hostels today.
+This book, published in spring 2020, looks to the early years of the Youth Hostels Association and the story of its foremost pioneer and shows how the concerns of YHA at is start are still relevant to us and youth hostels today.
 With a foreword by James Blake, YHA Chief Executive.

 Jack Catchpool’s life shows how youth hostels emerged from a colourful tapestry of concerns, organisations and people, and introduced modern independent travel to young adults for the first time.
 With a rich heritage of education, social work and principles Catchpool carved a place for youth hostels at the heart of young people’s lives and their leisure.